 Epidemiology (Cancer and Hematology)

-The Epidemiology Program at Texas Children's Cancer and Hematology Centers is a research program, rather than a treatment program.
+The Epidemiology and Population Sciences Program at Texas Children's Cancer and Hematology Center is a research program, rather than a treatment program.
 Discoveries resulting from research in the program will be shared with doctors and hospitals.
 Scientists in this program study the causes of childhood cancer and hematological diseases to determine what can be done to prevent these conditions.
 Our ultimate goal is to eradicate childhood cancer and hematological diseases in Texas, the nation and the world.

 Our mission is to eliminate childhood cancer and hematological diseases by:

 - Improving our understanding of the causes of cancer and hematological diseases